 As I entered the selling phase of these newly renovated homes that I spent so much time making safe and dependable for new buyers, I noticed a trend that concerned me.
 It didn't affect me personally and financially it had nothing to do with my business.
 But it just seemed like young home buyers were being taken advantage of by some of the supposed professionals they had contracted to help them get into their new home.

 My next idea was to start a company that would offer honest, upfront help.
-My Dad always told me to talk to people that had succeeded in anything I wanted to do.
+My Dad always told me to talk to people who had succeeded in anything I wanted to do.
 I found that person and he did agree to help me, but only on the condition that I first get some much-needed instruction in leadership development and in understanding personalities.
 He knew my reserved demeaner could hold me back and wanted to see my commitment level.